srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 # Clipbird

 Clipbird Software is a versatile tool designed to synchronize the clipboard across various devices within your local network.
-It supports multiple operating systems, including Windows, Linux, Mac, iOS, and Android, ensuring seamless compatibility.
+It supports multiple operating systems, ensuring seamless compatibility.
 This cross-platform software enables the effortless sharing of clipboard content, allowing users to easily copy and paste text, images, and other data between devices.
 With Clipbird, you can conveniently access and transfer clipboard information across different platforms, enhancing productivity and streamlining workflow in a connected environment.

 ## Architecture